 Your Guide to Exploring Berlin: A Free Walking Tour Itinerary

-Are you ready to explore the fascinating city of Berlin on foot?
-Discover the rich history, diverse culture, and iconic landmarks of the German capital with our free walking tour itinerary.
-This comprehensive guide will take you through the must-see sights and hidden gems, ensuring you make the most of your time in Berlin.
-Lace up your walking shoes and let’s get started!
+Is your ready to discover the fascinating city of Berlin by foot?
+Learn about the vast history, unique culture and most famous attractions of the German capital with our free walking tour.
+This all-inclusive guide shall take you on a tour of the must-visit sights and the best kept secrets, so that you are able to enjoy your stay in Berlin.
+Put your walking shoes and let’s begin!

 1. Unter den Linden Boulevard

-Begin your walking tour at Unter den Linden, a historic boulevard in the heart of Berlin.
-This iconic street is lined with magnificent buildings, including the Berlin State Opera, Humboldt University, and the Brandenburg Gate.
-Take a leisurely stroll along this grand boulevard and soak in the architectural wonders that surround you.
+Starting your walking tour just at Unter den Linden, a famous shopping street in the heart of Berlin.
+This famous ave is flanked by beautiful structures, the Berlin State Opera, Humboldt University, and the Brandenburg Gate among them.
+Shrug off your shoes and take a gentle stroll along this grand road and absorb the architectural marvel of the places around you.

 Tips:

-- Visit Unter den Linden in the early morning or late evening to avoid crowds and fully appreciate the beauty of the boulevard.
+Take Unter den Linden at a morning or late evening when crowds are at a minimum to appreciate the beauty of the boulevard.

 2. Brandenburg Gate